 In 2011, harbor areas of Los Angeles were damaged by waves from the Japan earthquake.

-In 2011, the Queen of Angels Foundation revived the custom of conducting a procession and Mass in honor of Nuestra Señora de los Ángeles, commemorating the founding of Los Angeles in 1781.
+In 2011, the Queen of Angels Foundation revived the custom of conducting a procession and Mass in honor of Nuestra Señora de los Ángeles, commemorating the founding of the City of Los Angeles in 1781.

-According to a 2012 study by a group at Loughborough University, Los Angeles has been classified an "alpha world city".
+According to a 2012 study by Loughborough University, Los Angeles was classified as an "alpha world city".

 Los Angeles will be the third city after London (1908, 1948 and 2012) to host the Olympic Games three times.